successive-dev/being-devops/content/post/dockerize-a-simple-node-app.md

 ### Creating a Dockerfile

 Dockerfile is a layout of image.
-It tells what things to go inside an image etc. The above Dockerfile is a very simple one.
+It tells what things to go inside an image etc. The below Dockerfile is a very simple one.
 Let me explain what it is doing at each step.

 ```Dockerfile
 FROM node:current-alpine